 Burns are common types of injuries in motor vehicle accidents due to the presence of caustic chemicals, hot metals, and even the car catching fire as a result of the crash.
 Burn victims from car accidents may experience difficulties in berating if their airway was affected, they face the risk of contracting skin infections, and some may require skin grafts.
 That’s how serious this type of injury is.

 – Soft tissue injuries

-There many different types of soft tissue injuries a person may sustain from a car crash.
+There are many different types of soft tissue injuries a person may sustain from a car crash.
 One such injury is whiplash.
-Though often considered as minor, these injury may cause chronic pain that the patient may continue to experience long after healing from his or her injuries.
+Though often considered minor, these injuries may cause chronic pain that the patient may continue to experience long after healing from his or her injuries.

 – Amputated limbs